tikv/website/content/docs/dev/concepts/explore-tikv-features/cdc/cdc.md

 We don't recommend replicating existing data by TiKV-CDC because:

-- First, as life time of garbage collection is short (defaults to `10` minutes), in most circumstance it's not applicable to perform the replication.
+- First, as life time of garbage collection is short (defaults to 10 minutes), in most circumstance it's not applicable to perform the replication.
 You can not create a changefeed with `start-ts` earlier than **GC Safe Point**.
 - Second, if there are mass existing data, replication by TiKV-CDC is inefficiency, as all existing data must be gathered, hold, and sorted in TiKV-CDC, before finally write to downstream.
 By contrast, TiKV-BR can utilize the power of the whole cluster, as all regions are directly exported to and imported from the shared storage.

 To replicate TiKV cluster with existing data:

 1) Backup upstream cluster by TiKV-BR, with a long enough `--gcttl`.
 See [Backup Raw Data] for more details.
-> NOTE: value of `gcttl` should include duration of backup, restoration, and other preparation work.
-If you are not sure about the value of `gcttl`, you can [disable GC] temporarily, and enable it after changefeed has started.
+> NOTE: value of `--gcttl` should include duration of backup, restoration, and other preparation work.
+If you are not sure about the value of `--gcttl`, you can disable GC temporarily (`SET GLOBAL tidb_gc_enable = "OFF";`, see [tidb_gc_enable]), and enable it after changefeed has started (`SET GLOBAL tidb_gc_enable = "ON";`).

 2) Record `backup-ts` from backup result in *Step 1*.

 3) Restore to downstream cluster.
 Refer to [Restore Raw Data].

 4) Create changefeed with `--start-ts=<backup-ts>`.